Claus Kleber

-Claus-Detlev Walter Kleber (born 2 September 1955 in Reutlingen) is a German journalist and former lawyer.
-He anchored heute-journal, an evening news program on ZDF, one of Germany's two major public TV stations.
-He is also known for his expertise in United States politics and German-American relations, as evidenced by his 2005 bestseller Amerikas Kreuzzüge ("America's Crusades").
+Claus-Detlev Walter Kleber (born September 2, 1955) is a German journalist and former lawyer.
+He is a former anchor of the "Heute-journal," an evening news program on the German public television station ZDF.
+He also reported on U.S. politics and German-American relations, themes covered in his published book Amerikas Kreuzzüge ("America's Crusades") in 2005.

 Early life

 Claus Kleber was born in Reutlingen, Germany.
-He attended the Otto Hahn Gymnasium in Bergisch Gladbach, completing his Abitur in 1974.
+He attended Otto-Hahn-Gymnasium in Bergisch Gladbach, and completed his Abitur in 1974.
 During his schooling, Kleber freelanced as a local reporter for the newspaper Kölner Stadt-Anzeiger.
-From 1974, he studied law at the University of Tübingen, spending two semesters abroad in Lausanne, Switzerland in 1978 and 1979.
-In the autumn of 1980, Kleber passed his first Staatsexamen in law: this was followed by further training in Stuttgart.
-In 1983 he completed his second Staatsexamen, followed by extended dissertation research stays in New York City and Washington, D.C., for which he was awarded scholarships from Studienstiftung and DAAD.
-After this, he worked as a lawyer for a law firm in Stuttgart, specializing in commercial law and competition law.
+From 1974, he studied law at the University of Tübingen, and spent two semesters abroad, in Lausanne, Switzerland, in 1978 and 1979.
+Kleber passed his first Staatsexamen in law in the autumn of 1980, followed by further training in Stuttgart.
+In 1983, he completed his second Staatsexamen and then undertook extended dissertation research stays in New York City and Washington, D.C.
+He received scholarships from Studienstiftung and DAAD for this research.
+Afterwards, he worked as a lawyer for a law firm in Stuttgart, specializing in commercial law and competition law.
 In 1986, he completed his PhD in law under Thomas Oppermann at the University of Tübingen.